 - FDA cleared (skin tones I to V)

 - 2-year European warranty

 - US 60-day money back guarantee from Silkn.com

 - Not FDA-cleared for use on Fitzpatrick type VI skin

-- Unclear if the Infinity is clinically proven effective on fair hair
+- Unclear if the Infinity is effective on fair hair

 - Takes a bit of practise on upper lip and uneven areas